 But it’s not like women are the only ones in danger of developing this condition.
-Many researchers claim that men who have type I diabetes also have more of a chance to be thin than their counterparts which do not have diabetes.
+Forbes that men who have type I diabetes also have more of a chance to be thin than their counterparts which do not have diabetes.

 Which logically also makes them more prone to developing diabulimia.

 It’s not all doom and gloom as with the right kind of support, one can overcome this eating disorder.